University of Wolverhampton

 - Personal counselling is available to all students, both face-to-face and online.

-- Current and prospective students with a disability or with sensory, physical or specific learning difficulties are offered tailored support.
+- Current and prospective students with a sensory or physical disability or specific learning difference are offered tailored support.

 - Please refer to the university website for details.